-RECOVERY AND REHABILITATION
+6. RECOVERY AND REHABILITATION

 The Corporation will develop and implement a recovery and rehabilitation plan to support short-term and long-term priorities for recovery of functions, services, resources, facilities, programs and infrastructure.
 The recovery and rehabilitation plan will be based on the results of the hazard identification and risk assessment, the business impact analysis, continuity of operations strategies, program constraints, operational experience, and ongoing cost-benefit-analysis.
-The recovery and rehabilitation plan will include measures to reduce vulnerability of the Corporation prior to and during the recovery period.
+The recovery and rehabilitation prior to and during the recovery period.